Perthshire: Administrative history

 The two-tier system introduced in 1975 was superseded by a system of unitary authorities in 1996.
 The districts of Tayside and Central Scotland all became unitary authorities, with Longforgan being transferred from Dundee to Perth and Kinross.
 The majority of historic Perthshire lies in Perth and Kinross.
 The exceptions are the southwestern part that is now in the Stirling council area and a few parishes that are now in Clackmannanshire.
 Perth and Kinross also contains some areas that were not historically in Perthshire, such as Kinross-shire.
-The lieutenancy areas in the same area are mostly coterminous with the council areas.
-Perthshire still exists as a registration county.
+The lieutenancy areas in the area of historic Perthshire are mostly coterminous with the council areas, the exception being that the Stirling council area forms part of a larger Stirling and Falkirk lieutenancy.
+The boundaries of the historic county of Perthshire are still used for some limited official purposes connected with land registration, being a registration county.

-Boundaries

-Prior to the 1890s Perthshire's boundaries were irregular: the parishes of Culross and Tulliallan formed an exclave some miles away from the rest of the county, on the boundaries of Clackmannanshire and Fife; while the northern part of the parish of Logie formed an enclave of Stirlingshire within the county.

-Following the recommendations of the council boundary commission appointed under the Local Government (Scotland) Act 1889, Culross and Tulliallan were transferred to Fife, and the entire parish of Logie was included in Stirlingshire.

 Coat of arms

 The coat of arms of the County of Perth appears to have been granted for use on the colours and standards of the volunteer and militia units of the county raised at the end of the eighteenth century.
 The Earl of Kinnoull, a native of Perthshire, and commanding officer of the Perthshire Gentlemen and Yeomanry Cavalry, was also Lord Lyon King of Arms at the time, and he presented the arms to the county in 1800.
 The grant document was discovered in the Lyon Office in 1890, and forwarded to the newly formed Perth County Council.

 The shield is very similar to the Scottish royal arms, reflecting that Perthshire was the home county of the House of Dunkeld and contains the former royal capital, Scone.
 Further royal references are made on the canton, which shows Scone Palace surmounted by the Crown of Scotland.
 The crest is a Highland soldier, reflecting that the famous Black Watch were formed in the county.
 The supporters are an eagle and a warhorse, the former from the arms of the city of Perth.